More Heavy Storms: summertime downpours with gusty winds possible through Wednesday

-A few showers and storms developed Tuesday afternoon, and it’s likely that more develop through early evening: even after sunset.
-The Storm Prediction Center maintains a ‘MARGINAL RISK’ of a few severe storms (gusty winds over 58 MPH, hail larger than a quarter) through tonight.

-Expect scattered storms through midnight; then it’s cloudy, warm and humid ahead of another wave of rain and thunderstorms moving into Alabama and Southern Tennessee around or just after sunrise Wednesday.
+Showers and a few thunderstorms last through the early morning hours; then it’s cloudy, warm and humid ahead of another wave of rain and thunderstorms moving into Alabama and Southern Tennessee.
 Rain and storms are likely through the first half of Wednesday, but they’ll start thinning out some for the rest of the week and the weekend.

 Photo Gallery